Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 It's like a hair tattoo done by adding tiny dots of pigments on your head that give an illusion of hair follicles.
 It's quick, non-invasive, and a lot cheaper (around $3,000 on average) and safer than a hair transplant.

 Just remember, SMP looks like hair but it isn't hair.
-For upkeep, you need to shave your scalp because any hair growth will spoil the illusion of SMP.
+The catch?
+You need to shave your scalp regularly.
+Any hair growth will spoil the illusion of SMP.

 Get a Hair Transplant

-A hair transplant is a good option if you don't mind the cost and risks of surgery.
-The procedure involves moving healthy hair follicles on your scalp to thinning or bald spots.
-Expect to spend around $8,000 for a hair transplant surgery.
+If you've got the dough and are ok with surgery, a hair transplant is a permanent fix you can consider.
+They move healthy hair follicles on your scalp to thinning or bald spots.
+Expect to spend around $8,000 on average for a hair transplant surgery.

 The Bottom Line